Mean Flow Policy Optimization: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of the proposed MFPO approach.
-We conduct experiments on 5 locomotion tasks from MuJoCo \cite{todorov2012mujoco} and 6 hard tasks from DeepMind Control Suite \cite{tassa2018deepmind}.
+We conduct experiments on 5 locomotion tasks from MuJoCo \cite{todorov2012mujoco}, 6 hard tasks from DeepMind Control Suite \cite{tassa2018deepmind}, and 3 high-dimensional tasks from HumanoidBench \cite{sferrazza2024humanoidbench}.
 Comparisons with state-of-the-art baseline algorithms are presented in Sec.~\ref{sec::comparison}, and ablation studies analyzing the key components of MFPO are reported in Sec.~\ref{sec::ablation}.